Wide-band full-wave electromagnetic modal analysis of the coupling between dark-matter axions and photons in microwave resonators: Introduction

 Although the Lorentzian shape as an approximation of the resonant curve \cite{Peng:2000hd} is well-known in any mode supported by RF cavities, the expression of the peak value of the detected power \cite{Baker:2011na} is normally used for assessing the axion sensitivity of the proposed (or developed) experiment.
 In this paper we develop a complete semi-analytical solution for obtaining, through the BI-RME 3D method, the complex (magnitude and phase) current extracted from a low-loss cavity, where the axion-photon coupling due to the Primakoff effect takes place and, from it, the extracted RF power for a wide spectrum.
 This broadband rigorous result is specially interesting when neighboring modes are close to the axion one and can interfere with it.
 This situation can occur in large cavities with a high number of resonant modes or in multi-cavity haloscopes \cite{RADES_paper2}, where different configurations of the main mode can resonate at close proximity with the desired axion resonance.

 The paper is organized as follows.
 Section 2 provides a general view and detailed formulation of the BI-RME 3D method in resonant cavities.
-In section 3, the electromagnetic analysis of the axion-photon coupling under a static magnetic field is introduced, and this allows to apply the BI-RME 3D method to cavity haloscopes in section 4, specifically to two types of haloscopes: a cylindrical cavity (CAPP) and a rectangular multi-cavity (RADES).
+In section 3, the electromagnetic analysis of the axion-photon coupling under a static magnetic field is introduced, and this allows to apply the BI-RME 3D method to cavity haloscopes in section 4, specifically to two types of haloscopes: the cylindrical cavity decribed in \cite{kim_CAPP_2019} and the rectangular multi-cavity reported in \cite{RADES_paper1}.
 Finally, section 5 summarizes the main conclusions of this work.